If you request an assessment from us, we will look at:

 Your social worker will agree a support plan and outcomes with you.
 This will include allocating resources or budget for your child’s needs.
 If you are not eligible for our services, we will give you information about other sources of support.

 The process for agreeing and allocating resources for individual children and young people differs depending on the amount:

-- Personal Budgets up to the equivalent of £5,000 per year per child can be agreed by the Team Manager / Consultant Social Worker.
+- Personal Budgets up to £20,000 per year per child can be agreed by the Disabled Childrens Social Care Service Managers.

-- Personal Budgets above £20,000 per year per child agreed by the Group Manager, in consultation with the Head of Disability services.
+- Personal Budgets above £20,000 per year per child agreed by the Disabled Childrens Social Care Service Managers, in consultation with the SEND Lead Social Care Manager.

 To ensure consistent and fair allocation of services based on need across the disability service, the Disabled Children's Panel monitors plans and where additional or greater resources are required, this group will refer to other decision making panels, usually TARP (Threshold to Resources Panel) or County Resourcing Panel.